 By BILL ENYART

-(William Enyart is a former U.S. congressman for Illinois’ 12th District and retired two-star general with 35 years in the military serving in the U.S. Air Force, ultimately serving as Adjutant General of Illinois commanding both the Illinois Army and Air National Guard.
-He started his working life as a member of UAW Local 145, Montgomery, Ill, where he and his father both worked for Caterpillar Tractor Co.
-The Enyart’s live in Belleville, Ill.
+(William Enyart is a former U.S. congressman for Illinois’ 12th District and retired two-star general with 35 years in the military serving in the U.S. Air Force, ultimately serving as Adjutant General of Illinois, commanding both the Illinois Army and Air National Guard.
+He started his working life as a member of UAW Local 145 in Montgomery, Ill, where he and his father worked for Caterpillar Tractor.
+The Enyarts now live in Belleville.
 You can listen to his blog posts at https://www.buzzsprout.com/1089968).